Table of Contents

 New York Real Estate Attorney Fees Bottom Line

 On average, real estate attorney fees for closing in New York will run you between $2,000 to $3,000 per transaction.
 However, fees depend on the attorney, the deal's complexity, and what part of NY the property is.
 Each attorney has different rates, and there is no set amount that every homeowner must pay.
-Prices can range from as little as $1,200 for a flat-fee lawyer to $5,000 per transaction if the deal is more complex.
+Prices can range from as little as $1,200 for a flat-fee lawyer to over $5,000 per transaction if the deal is more complex.

 If you're purchasing a luxury property or have a complex transaction that requires more time and attention, you should expect a higher legal bill.
 But in general, expect to set aside a few thousand dollars in your overall budget to pay legal fees.